stripedypaper/stripedypaper.github.io/cube/README.md

 All info on potential lines, which potentials can appear on which types of equipment, and potential weights (likelihood) for bonus potential are read directly from the game file Item.wz/ItemOption.img.
 The file P.js is the result of XML to JSON conversion of that file, after manually removing entries for things like Soul item potential.

-The following assumptions were made based on stats I've seen around reddit:
+The following assumptions were made (some based on stats I've seen around reddit):

 - Red Cube tier up chance: 10% rare to epic, 5% epic to unique, 2.5% unique to legendary
 - Black Cube tier up chance: 20% rare to epic, 10% epic to unique, 5% unique to legendary